durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Create Attributes
-so that: track the Attributes that will be implemented for a Attributes
+so that: track the Attributes that will be implemented for a Class

+AS a: Designer
+I want: Read Attributes
+so that:  I can view the current Attributes for a Class